KWenYuan/KWenYuan/README.md

 - 👋 Hi, I’m Koh Wen Yuan
 - 👀 I’m interested in trying to automate things
-- 🌱 I’m currently learning coding myself
+- 🌱 I’m currently learning coding in SIT/Digipen
 - The codes that I show here are by no means professional as I am still learning
 - Any feedbacks to improve would be appreciated :)
 - 📫 How to reach me ...